MIDL-Conference/midl-website-2026/pages/call-for-papers.md

 ### Validation Studies (Special Track)

-**NEW for MIDL 2026**: The Validation Studies track debuts this year, offering a dedicated venue for rigorously evaluated deep learning methods in biomedical imaging, with an emphasis on robustness, reproducibility, and translational relevance.
+**NEW for MIDL 2026**: The Validation Studies track debuts this year, offering a dedicated venue for rigorously evaluated deep learning methods in biomedical imaging, with an emphasis on robustness, reproducibility, and translational relevance. **This track has its own submission portal**, please submit to [Special Track (Validation Studies) Submission Portal](https://openreview.net/group?id=MIDL.io/2026/Validation_Papers), rather than to the Full Paper Submission Portal.

 Submissions should showcase well-designed experiments, external validations, and evidence of generalization across datasets, institutions, or patient populations.